What is Public Finance?

 Career Opportunities in Public Finance

-An investment banking career in public finance domain entails raising funds for the development of public projects.
+An investment banking career in the public finance domain entails raising funds for the development of public projects.
 Investment bankers help government entities in the following three areas –

 - Raise funds by underwriting debt securities such as bonds, debentures, commercial papers, etc.